dvhar/aiproject/README.md

 All but the last layer use hyberbolic tangent activation function.

 Tanh is good because some inputs may produce opposite effects when numbers go up or down, so output range of -1 to 1 can take advantage of that.
-I tested it against sigmoid and relu, and it performs much better.

 The output uses sigmoid because the output is yes/no, so it needs a function that goes from 0 to 1